 Sliding Scale Tuition

-I want to teach a sustainable yoga practice: one that offers exploration and paths to wellness and spiritual experience without undue burden on practitioners or myself.
+A sustainable yoga practice offers exploration and paths to wellness and spiritual experience without undue burden on practitioners or myself.
 My hope is that through Sliding Scale pricing, those who value the teachings and cannot access them without burden will not need to absent themselves.

 The sliding scale represents the idea that financial resources should not be the only determining factor in whether or not someone can access services/care/etc.